 Following RAF service and a Cambridge education Reisz became a pioneer social realism filmmaker.
 He is remembered in particular as well for the The French Lieutenant’s Woman.

 Via his anti-heroes Sillitoe channelled the working man’s dissatisfactions in the postwar era, the aggressions and unpredictable paths that led to.
-The sentiments were parallel to those in the lyrics and sound of contemporary popular music from Liverpool to Los Angeles, especially rock and roll.
+The sentiments were echoed in the lyrics and sound of contemporary popular music from Liverpool to Los Angeles, especially rock and roll.

 Early Sillitoe in particular finds his musical counterpart in The Beatles’ impassioned song Help, or The Who’s clanging anthem, My Generation.
 For The Kinks, their stark Dead End Street speaks for itself.

 Arthur Seaton was the protagonist of Saturday Night and Sunday Morning, a disconsolate bicycle machinist in Nottingham.
-He was a potent symbol of the kitchen sink, the antithesis, as was the stance of Sillitoe, to the ideals of genteel postwar literature.
+He was a potent symbol of the kitchen sink, antithetic to the suave male ideal of contemporary genteel literature.

 Actor Albert Finney was a smash success portraying Arthur Seaton in the film adaptation of Saturday Night and Sunday Morning.
 It launched his career and helped bring Sillitoe to international notice.
 Broadly, the Kitchen Sink school and the new wave of artists, rockers, and filmmakers vented the frustrations and ambitions of those previously denied a voice.